Quantum-Noise-Driven Generative Diffusion Models: Results

 Afterwards, in order to generate new data samples, the objective is to learn how to reverse the diffusion process starting from the prior latent distribution.
-In case of \ac{ddpm}, calculating $p(\ve{x}_{t-1} | \ve{x}_{t})$ is not computationally tractable and it is classically approximated by a model parameterized with $\theta$ (e.g., a \ac{nn}): $p_\theta(\ve{x}_{t-1} | \ve{x}_{t})$ (see Methods).
+In case of \acp{ddpm}, calculating $p(\ve{x}_{t-1} | \ve{x}_{t})$ is not computationally tractable and it is classically approximated by a model parameterized with $\theta$ (e.g., a \ac{nn}): $p_\theta(\ve{x}_{t-1} | \ve{x}_{t})$ (see \cref{sec:classicalMethods}).
 In the case of \ac{sde} models, the quantity to be estimated is $\nabla_\ve{x}\log p_t(\ve{x})$, where $p_t(\ve{x})$ is the density probability of $\ve{x}(t)$~\cite{song2021scorebased}.
-Here, for either \ac{ddpm} and \ac{sde} diffusion processes, we propose to implement the denoising process with a \ac{qnn} that can be fully quantum via a \ac{pqc} or even a classical-quantum hybrid NN model.
+Here, for either \acp{ddpm} and \ac{sde} diffusion processes, we propose to implement the denoising process with a classical method aided by a \ac{qnn} that can be fully quantum, via a \ac{pqc}, or even a classical-quantum hybrid NN model.
+The results of a simulation of this type of algorithm on a dataset composed of 2-dimensional points distributed along a line segment in the interval $[-1,1]$ is shown in \cref{fig:fig2a}.
+At the best of our knowledge, this is the first implementation of a hybrid classical-quantum diffusion model, and indeed represents a starting point for more in-depth future studies.
+The model is capable to reconstruct the initial data distribution $p(\ve{x}_0)$ with a good approximation that is quantified by the \ac{kl} divergence $\text{KL}(p(\ve{x}_0)||p_\theta(\ve{x}_{t:T}))$ between the data distribution and the one reconstructed starting from the Gaussian distribution $p(\ve{x}_T)$ until time $t$.
+In detail, we estimate the \ac{kl} from the $1\,000$ samples using the method described in~\cite{perez2008kullback}.
+In \cref{fig:fig2b} we show the evolution of the loss during the training of the model averaged every $1\,000$ iterations (more details on the model and the implementation in \cref{sec:simulationCQ}).